5l1v3r1/TG799VAC-XTREAM-V16.2-JADE/README.md

     list ifname 'wl1'
     list ifname 'wk1_1'

-#### Tired on passwords and want to use dropbear key for login instead, then do following:
+## Tired on passwords and want to use dropbear key for login instead?
+Then do:

 #### Generate the Key Pair on your pc (not router):